arielccjr/Journal2025/README.md

-                : E (Universal Negative: "No A are B") : I (Particular Affirmative: "Some A are B") : O (Particular Negative: "Some A are not B") ~3: Distinguishing Between Valid & Invalid Reasoning : Valid syllogisms: The conclusion follows necessarily.
+                : E (Universal Negative: "No A are B") : I (Particular Affirmative: "Some A are B") : O (Particular Negative: "Some A are not B") : Using Reduction & Proofs: Aristotle reduced complex arguments to basic valid forms using:
-            : Invalid syllogisms: A logical error occurs (e.g., fallacies, undistributed middle).
-            : Example of an invalid syllogism (Undistributed Middle Fallacy):
-                All dogs are animals.
-                All cats are animals.
-                Therefore, all dogs are cats. ❌ (Incorrect reasoning) ~4: Using Reduction & Proofs: Aristotle reduced complex arguments to basic valid forms using:
             : Direct reduction: Rearranging premises to match known valid syllogisms.
             : Indirect proof (reductio ad absurdum) to disprove invalid reasoning.
     : STATEMENT: ADVERB, VERB, ADJECTIVE, PRONOUN, PAST-FUTURE TENSES (1, 2, 3, 4, 8, 9): Propositions (statements) are combinations of words that express truth or falsity.